sonnyit/java/_posts/2016-06-13-jb-exceptions.md

 * Opening a non-existing file
 * Network connection problem
 * Operands being manipulated are out of prescribed ranges
-* Class file missing which was supposed to be loaded and so on.
+* Class file missing which was supposed to be loaded and so on
-* ...

 ## Difference between error and exception [&#10548;](#tables)